-Oracle has offered various data integration products in the past, such as Oracle Warehouse Builder, but since the acquisition of Sunopsis in 2006 and Golden Gate in 2009, it has developed a clear strategy consisting of a series of products under the general heading Oracle Fusion Middleware.
+Oracle has offered various data integration products in the past, such as Oracle Warehouse Builder.
+However, since the acquisition of Sunopsis in 2006 and Golden Gate in 2009, it has developed a clear strategy consisting of a series of products under the general heading Oracle Fusion Middleware.

 The ODI user interface consists of four navigators: Topology, Designer, Operator and Security.
 With the Topology Navigator, users can define the physical architecture, the contexts and the logical architecture.
 The Designer Navigator is for building projects, models, load plans and scenarios.
 The Operator Navigator acts as a monitoring and production management tool, while security information is managed in the Security Navigator.
 The tool offers a broad range of connectivity and, like most of the mature ETL tools on the market, ODI provides good development support.

-What makes ODI special besides the ELT (as opposed to ETL) approach are the Knowledge Modules (KM), which help to increase development speed.
-KMs are a core part of ODI as they determine “how” integration processes occur.
+What makes ODI special besides the ELT (as opposed to ETL) approach are its Knowledge Modules (KM), which help to increase development speed.
+KMs are a core part of ODI as they determine how integration processes occur.
 A KM is a code template for a specific integration task.
 At runtime, ODI sends this code to the source and target systems for execution.
-Knowledge Modules are extensible, and their code is open and can be edited through a graphical user interface.
+KMs are extensible, and their code is open and can be edited through a graphical user interface.
 There are six KM module types: Reverse Engineering, Loading, Controlling, Integration, Journalization and Services.
 Imported functions in each area can be used automatically in the ETL process.

 User & Use Cases

-The purpose of ODI is clear: 100 percent of users are using the tool for data integration and 72 percent are using it for data warehousing and BI.
-Also, 59 percent of companies are using the tool for data warehouse automation, which is high in comparison to its competitors in the Data Pipelining Products peer group.
+The purpose of ODI is clear: 88 percent of users are using the tool for data integration and 75 percent are using it for data warehousing and BI.
+Also, 38 percent of companies are using the tool for cloud migration and another 38 percent for data warehouse automation, which is high in comparison to its competitors in the Data Pipelining Products peer group.
 For automation, users can take advantage of tool functionality or Knowledge Modules, which can help to automate integration steps.
-A relatively high share (31 percent) is using ODI with data lakes and 31 percent are also using it for data preparation for business users.
-While we have an idea that there are valuable features included to ingest data in a data lake, technical expertise is needed, at least in SQL.

-ODI is not widely used within companies, as shown by the median of 10 and mean of 15 users.
-These figures indicate that only a few experts are using the tool.
+ODI is not widely used within companies, as shown by the median of 20 and mean of 20 users.
+These figures indicate that only a few experts are using the tool, which we find to be totally reasonable.
 When business users get their hands on a software product, average user numbers shoot up.
-The mean of 11 administrators in combination with the user numbers above suggests that a high level of technical expertise is required to use the product.
+The mean of 17 developers in combination with the user numbers above suggests that a high level of technical expertise is required to use the product.